1. Overview

 Input Parameters:

 - Data: The data to append to the sheet.
-Supports two formats:
+Supports JSON Array (RECOMMENDED) or CSV Text formats.

 Options: